-We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
-We will adopt a charter for each of the three committees.
+We have established three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
+We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of , and . will be the chairman of our audit committee.
-We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Rule5605(c)(2) of the Listing Rules of the Nasdaq]

-and Rule 10A-3 under the Exchange Act.
-We have determined that qualifies as an "audit committee financial expert."
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+Our audit committee consists of Mr. Xiaoping Chen, Ms Jinling Zhang and Mr. Weijiang Wu.
+Ms. Jinling Zhang is the chairman of our audit committee.
+We have determined that Mr. Weijiang Wu and Ms. Jinling Zhang satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the Nasdaq and Rule 10A-3 under the Exchange Act.
+We have determined that Ms. Jinling Zhang qualifies as an "audit committee financial expert."
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things:

-- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures;

+- reviewing and approving all proposed related party transactions; - meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

 Compensation Committee.
-Our compensation committee will consist of , and . will be the chairman of our compensation committee.
-We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Rule5605(c)(2) of the Listing Rules of the Nasdaq].
-The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+Our compensation committee consists of Mr. Xiaoping Chen, Ms. Jinling Zhang and Mr. Weijiang Wu.
+Ms. Jinling Zhang is the chairman of our compensation committee.
+We have determined that Ms. Jinling Zhang and Mr. Weijiang Wu satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the Nasdaq.
+The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things:

-• reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers;

-reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors;

-- reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of , and . will be the chairperson of our nominating and corporate governance committee will consist of , and . will be the chairperson of our nominating and corporate governance committee will consist of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Rule5605(c)(2) of the Listing Rules of the Nasdaq].
-The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nominating and corporate governance committee will be responsible for, among other things:
+Our nominating and corporate governance committee consists of Mr. Xiaoping Chen, Ms. Jinling Zhang and Mr. Weijiang Wu.
+Mr. Xiaoping Chen is the chairman of our nominating and corporate governance committee.
+Ms. Jinling Zhang and Mr. Weijiang Wu satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the Nasdaq.
+The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The nominating and corporate governance committee is responsible for, among other things: